Cost of LivingUpdated May 2026

 Is Cheyenne Cheap or Expensive for Cost of Living?

-Why does cost of living cost more in Cheyenne? a growing inland economy benefiting from coastal spillover without the coastal price tag The west region's The dry climate is gentle on homes, but water scarcity adds hidden costs to landscaping, pool maintenance, and utility bills., and WY's regulatory environment also play a role.
+Why do cost of living cost less in Cheyenne? a growing inland economy benefiting from coastal spillover without the coastal price tag The west region's The dry climate is gentle on homes, but water scarcity adds hidden costs to landscaping, pool maintenance, and utility bills., and WY's regulatory environment also play a role.
 Expect pricing that won't surprise you relative to the rest of the country.

 Practical Advice for Cheyenne